netidx/netidx-book/src/tools/container.md

 to.
 An additional bscript expression can be added to a formula cell to define what happens when it is written to, so a formula cell can form a proper lens.
-The entire bscript api is supported, except for the browser specific functions confirm, and navigate.
+The entire bscript api is supported, except for the browser specific functions event, confirm, and navigate.
 There are two additional functions specific to the container. ref and rel. ref refers to a path that must be hosted by the same container, in exchange for this restriction it's quite a bit faster than load. rel